cherylkc/catalog-service/README.md

 # Wordhoard API Documentation

-Wordhoard is a book lookup API designed to help users keep track of their book collection, preventing duplicate purchases and allowing them to share their library with friends.
+Wordhoard is a book lookup API designed to help users manage their personal book collection.
+Users can easily search for books by title, author, genre, or keyword.